mateen-mk/Hotel-Booking-Cancellation/README.md

 - **Model Zoo** 🤖: Trains and compares 5+ ML models (Random Forest, XGBoost, etc.).
 - **Visual Reports** 📈: Interactive charts for decision-makers.
 - **One-Click Deployment** 🚢: Docker and Streamlit support.

 ---

-## 📖 Overview

-The **Hotel Booking Cancellation Prediction System** is an end-to-end machine learning solution designed to forecast whether a hotel booking will be canceled.
-This system helps hotels improve revenue management, streamline operations, and plan resources effectively.
-It uses historical booking data to train models that predict cancellations, and it comes with a robust, modular pipeline that covers every step from data ingestion to model deployment.

----

-## ❓ Problem Statement

-Hotel cancellations can significantly impact revenue and operational planning.
-By predicting cancellations in advance, hotels can:
-- **Optimize room inventory**
-- **Improve dynamic pricing strategies**
-- **Enhance resource allocation**

-This project provides a comprehensive solution that tackles these challenges using modern machine learning and MLOps practices.

----